oceanprotocol/docs/content/concepts/terminology.md

 > Initially, most publishers will also be the owners of the assets they publish.

-## Consumer
+## Data Consumer

-Someone who wants assets.
+Someone who buys a asset.
 An example is a data scientist working at an economic think tank.

 ## Marketplace

-A service where publishers can list what assets they have, and consumers can see what's available then buy it (or get it for free).
-Every marketplace has a database where they store metadata about the assets they know about (but not the assets themselves).
-An Ocean network can support many marketplaces.
+A service where publishers can list what assets they have, and consumers can see what's available then buy it.

+Metadata is information about the data asset.
+In Ocean, metadata is stored on-chain, but marketplaces may have a local cache for faster search.